 17.3.2 Data Categories and Handling Procedures

-ERCOT shall develop, and refine based on experience, a detailed catalog of all data categories that it can acquire and the procedures that it will use to handle such data, including procedures for protecting Protected Information.
-This catalog must include documentation of the meaning of the data elements, and must be updated upon any change in systems (e.g. EMMS or settlements) that affect the data elements or interpretation of these elements.
+ERCOT shall develop, and refine based on experience, a detailed catalog of all data categories that it can acquire and the procedures that it will use to handle such data, including procedures for protecting Protected Information and ERCOT Critical Energy Infrastructure Information (ECEII).
+This catalog must include documentation of the meaning of the data elements, and must be updated upon any change in systems (e.g. Energy and Market Management System (EMMS) or Settlements) that affect the data elements or interpretation of these elements.

 17.4 Provision of Data to Individual Market Participants

-Data requested by a Market Participant that is not available to the requesting Market Participant via the MIS may be provided by ERCOT to the requesting Market Participant subject to constraints on ERCOT’s resources, but this Section is not an authorization to release Protected Information of other Entities.
+Data requested by a Market Participant that is not available to the requesting Market Participant via the Market Information System (MIS) may be provided by ERCOT to the requesting Market Participant subject to constraints on ERCOT’s resources and applicable restrictions on Protected Information and ERCOT Critical Energy Infrastructure Information (ECEII), but this Section is not an authorization to release Protected Information or ECEII of other Entities.
 ERCOT shall accommodate these requests on a nondiscriminatory basis.